Murder of George Floyd: Derek Chauvin

-At the time of Floyd's murder, Derek Michael Chauvin, a white American, was a 44-year-old police officer in the Minneapolis Police Department.
-He had served in the department since 2001.
+At the time of Floyd's murder, Derek Michael Chauvin, a White American, was a 44-year-old police officer who had served in the Minneapolis Police Department since 2001.
 Chauvin and Floyd sometimes worked overlapping shifts as security guards for a local nightclub, but the club's former owner was unsure of the extent of their acquaintance.

 Tou Thao

-Tou Thao, a Hmong-American, was aged 34 at the time of Floyd's murder and started as a part-time community service officer in 2008.
+Tou Thao, a Hmong-American, was 34 at the time of Floyd's murder.
+He had started as a part-time community service officer in 2008.
 He graduated from the police academy in 2009.
 After a two-year layoff, he resumed police work in 2012.
 Six complaints had been filed against Thao, none resulting in disciplinary action.
 In 2014, a man claimed Thao handcuffed him without cause, threw him to the ground, and punched, kicked, and kneed him; the man's teeth were broken and he was hospitalized.
 The resulting lawsuit was settled for $25,000.
-Thao kept bystanders away and has been found guilty of violating Floyd's civil rights.
+During the Floyd arrest, Thao kept bystanders away.
+He was found guilty of violating Floyd's civil rights.

 J. Alexander Kueng and Thomas Lane

 J. Alexander Kueng, a Black American then aged 26, and Thomas Kiernan Lane, a White American then aged 37, were licensed as law enforcement officers in August 2019.
 They had trained together.
-Chauvin was the superior officer responsible for the majority of Kueng's field training.
-On May 3, 2020, video of an arrest incident in Minneapolis showed Chauvin, Kueng, Lane, and another officer roughly detaining a man on the ground as bystanders pleaded for the officers to show mercy.
+Chauvin was the superior officer responsible for most of Kueng's field training.
+On May 3, 2020, video of an arrest incident in Minneapolis showed Chauvin, Kueng, Lane, and another officer roughly detaining a man on the ground as bystanders pleaded for them to show mercy.
 Kueng and Lane were with Chauvin as the day was part of their field training.
-The man, whom they detained wrongfully, said he had trouble breathing, and the incident was later said to be similar to the arrest of George Floyd on May 25, 2020.
+The man, whom they detained wrongfully, said he had trouble breathing, and the incident was later said to be similar to Floyd's arrest.
 Kueng and Lane were in their first week as Minneapolis police officers when Floyd was murdered.
-Lane's application to join the police department had portions covering his prior criminal history redacted, including convictions for obstructing legal process and damaging property when he was 18.
-Kueng and Lane helped Chauvin to hold Floyd down; both were found guilty of violating Floyd's civil rights.
-In October 2022, Keung pleaded guilty to aiding and abetting second-degree manslaughter and in December 2022, he was sentenced to three and a half years in jail.
+Lane's application to join the police department had portions covering his criminal history redacted, including convictions for obstructing legal process and damaging property when he was 18.
+Kueng and Lane helped Chauvin hold Floyd down; both were found guilty of violating Floyd's civil rights.
+In October 2022, Kueng pleaded guilty to aiding and abetting second-degree manslaughter and in December 2022 he was sentenced to three and a half years in jail.